 - evidence of interest in psychology;

 - three letters of recommendation

-Personal interviews are required on Interview Day (held in February/March).
+Personal interviews are required on Interview Days (held in December and February).
 Completed applications and all supporting documents (as listed below) must be complete and received in the graduate admissions office by January 8th for consideration for admission beginning the following fall.
 Students are admitted only once per year for classes starting in the fall semester.